Indian Head Massage Course in London

-Indian Head Massage is traditionally performed with the client seated and focuses on the upper back, shoulders, neck, scalp and face.
-Students learn a complete treatment routine alongside consultation, contraindications, relevant anatomy and physiology and the appropriate use of traditional Indian hair oils.
+Indian Head Massage is traditionally performed with the client seated and focuses on the upper back, shoulders, neck, scalp, head and face.

 Is This Course Suitable for You?

-• Begin training in massage or complementary therapies
+• Start training in massage or complementary therapies

-• Add Indian Head Massage to an existing therapy practice
+• Add Indian Head Massage to an existing practice

-• Offer treatments from home or as a mobile therapist
+• Work from home or as a mobile therapist

 • Progress to further massage or complementary therapy training